IBM/Kubernetes-container-service-GitLab-sample/README-bluemix-postgres.md

 After finishing the image build in the bluemix registry, please modify the container image name in the yaml file.

 i.e.
-In gitlab-postgres-svc.yaml, change `docker.io/tomcli/gitlab:latest` to `registry.ng.bluemix.net/<namespace>/gitlab`

-> Note: Replace `<namespace>` to your own container registry namespace.
+Replace `<namespace>` to your own container registry namespace.
 You can check your namespace via `bx cr namespaces`

 # 4. Create Services and Deployments